 Common questions and answers about Zithromax (azithromycin):

-Zithromax (azithromycin) typically starts working within a few days of starting treatment, though you may begin to feel better within the first 24-48 hours.
+For some infections, Zithromax (azithromycin) starts working within a few days of starting treatment, though you may begin to feel better within the first 24-48 hours.
 It's essential to finish the entire course of medication, even if symptoms improve early, to ensure the infection is fully treated.

 Zithromax (azithromycin) can be taken with or without food.
 However, if it causes stomach upset, you may find it easier to take it with food.
 Be sure to follow your healthcare provider's recommendations on how to take your dose.